-- Code 3 if any invasion is present, no matter how limited. - Recode the behavior as malignant (Code 3) when metastases are attributed to a tumor originally thought to be in situ. - If the specimen is from a metastatic site, code the histology of the metastatic site and code 3 for behavior. - If the pathologist disagrees with the behavior code listed with a particular histology in ICD-O-3, then code the behavior stated by the pathologist. - Example: The pathology report says large cell carcinoma in situ.
-ICD-O-3 lists large cell carcinoma only with a malignant behavior (8013/3.
+- Code 3 if any invasion is present, no matter how limited. - Recode the behavior as malignant (Code 3) when metastases are attributed to a tumor originally thought to be in situ. - Example: Right colon biopsy reveals tubulovillous adenoma with microfocal carcinoma in situ; right hemicolectomy is negative for residual disease.
+Later core liver biopsy consistent with metastatic adenocarcinoma of gastrointestinal origin.
+Oncologist states most likely colon primary.
+Change the behavior code for the colon primary from /2 to /3.
+There were no other colon primaries in this case. - If the specimen is from a metastatic site, code the histology of the metastatic site and code 3 for behavior. - If the pathologist disagrees with the behavior code listed with a particular histology in ICD-O-3, then code the behavior stated by the pathologist. - Example: The pathology report says large cell carcinoma in situ.
+ICD-O-3 lists large cell carcinoma only with a malignant behavior (8013/3).
 Code the histology and behavior as 8013/3 as stated by the pathologist. - Clinical evidence is not sufficient to code the behavior as in situ; an in situ behavior (Code 2) must be based on pathologic examination. - For intracranial and CNS tumors, code the behavior from scans when there is no tissue diagnosis.
 Do not use the WHO grade to code behavior